-SECTION 4 A guide to the basics of coverage decisions and appeals care (services, items, and Part B prescription drugs, including payment).
-To keep things simple, we generally refer to medical items, services and Medicare Part B prescription drugs as medical care.
+SECTION 4 A guide to the basics of coverage decisions and appeals generally refer to medical items, services, and Medicare Part B prescription drugs as medical care.
 You use the coverage decision and appeals process for issues such as whether something is covered or not and the way in which something is covered.